UltimateProdigy/ife/README.md

-A Shoe business Landing Page, built with TypeScript and NextJs.
+A Leather shoes and materials business Landing Page, built with TypeScript and NextJs.